-- 8.5 Directed surveillance or use of a CHIS can only be lawfully carried out if properly authorised and carried out in strict accordance with the terms of the authorisation. - 8.6 The Secretary of State has specified by statutory instrument (the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010) that, for any district council in England, Directors, Heads of Service or Service Managers or equivalent are designated persons for the purpose of s.28 and s.29 of RIPA, that is, they may act as Authorising Officers for the purpose of authorising applications for directed surveillance or the use of a CHIS.
-In this Council, the Chief Executive and the Directors are designated to act as Authorising Officers under the Constitution (Part 3, Sec 7, Para 3.3).
-The Chief Executive or Directors may designate other officers to act as Authorising Officers, provided these officers are of the level specified by the Secretary of State in the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (i.e. Heads of Service can be designated as Authorising Officers). - 8.7 Before signing a form seeking authorisation, the Authorising Officer must have regard to this Policy and Procedure, to any relevant Code of Practice, to any advice from the Head of Legal and Commercial Services or the Audit Manager and to any other relevant guidance. - 8.8 The Authorising Officer must also satisfy himself / herself that the surveillance proposed in the application is: - 8.8.1 in accordance with the law; - 8.8.2 necessary in the circumstances of the particular case on the ground of preventing or detecting crime or preventing disorder; and - 8.8.3 proportionate to what it seeks to achieve.
+- 8.5 Directed surveillance or use of a CHIS can only be lawfully carried out if properly authorised and carried out in strict accordance with the terms of the authorisation. - 8.6 The Secretary of State has specified by statutory instrument (the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010)) that, for any district council in England, Directors, Heads of Service or Service Managers or equivalent are designated persons for the purpose of s.28 and s.29 of RIPA, that is, they may act as Authorising Officers for the purpose of authorising applications for directed surveillance or the use of a CHIS.
+In this Council, the Chief Executive, the Directors and Heads of Service are designated to act as Authorising Officers under the Constitution (Part 2, Sec G4, Para 1.5). - 8.7 Before signing a form seeking authorisation, the Authorising Officer must have regard to this Policy and Procedure, to any relevant Code of Practice, to any advice from the Head of Legal and Support Services or the Audit Manager and to any other relevant guidance. - 8.8 The Authorising Officer must also satisfy himself / herself that the surveillance proposed in the application is: - 8.8.1 in accordance with the law, - 8.8.2 necessary in the circumstances of the particular case on the ground of preventing or detecting crime or preventing disorder; and - 8.8.3 proportionate to what it seeks to achieve. - 8.9 In considering whether or not the proposed surveillance is proportionate, the Authorising Officer will need to consider: - 8.9.1 The seriousness of the crime or disorder which the surveillance seeks to detect and weigh this against the type and extent of surveillance proposed.
+For minor offences, it may be that surveillance is never proportionate; and

-- 8.9 In considering whether or not the proposed surveillance is proportionate, the Authorising Officer will need to consider: - 8.9.1 The seriousness of the crime or disorder which the surveillance seeks to detect and weigh this against the type and extent of surveillance proposed.
-For minor offences, it may be that surveillance is never proportionate; and - 8.9.2 whether there are other more non- intrusive ways of achieving the desired outcome.
+- 8.9.2 whether there are other more non- intrusive ways of achieving the desired outcome.
 If there are none, the Authorising Officer will need to consider whether the proposed surveillance is no more than necessary to achieve the objective, as the least intrusive method will be considered proportionate by the courts. - 8.10 The Authorising Officer will also need to take into account the risk of intrusion into the privacy of persons other than the specified subject of the surveillance.
 This is known as "collateral intrusion".
 Measures must be taken whenever practicable to avoid or minimise, so far as practicable, collateral intrusion. - 8.11 When authorising the conduct or use of a CHIS the Authorising Officer must also be satisfied that appropriate arrangements are in place for the management and oversight of the CHIS.
 This must address health and safety issues through a risk assessment.
 The Authorising Officer must also have regard to any adverse impact on community confidence that may result from the use or conduct of the information obtained. - 8.12 The authorisation does not take effect until a Justice of the Peace has made an order approving the grant of the authorisation.